Dan Sarginson

 Sarginson played for the London Broncos and the Wigan Warriors over two separate spells in the Super League.
 He has also played for the Gold Coast Titans in the NRL.

 On 10 March 2023, Sarginson left Salford by mutual agreement.
 However, an official statement from Salford, did not mention anything as to why he left the club.

-On 13 March, it was revealed that sarginson had retired from the sport with immediate effect, to "persue a new career".
+On 13 March, it was revealed that Sarginson had retired from the sport with immediate effect, to "pursue a new career".

 Background

 Sarginson was born in Perth, Western Australia.

 Career

 Early life and career

 Sarginson was raised in Hemel Hempstead, where he attended Cavendish School, and played for England as a schoolboy.
 He played for Hemel Stags at junior level before joining Super League side Harlequins RL.

 London Broncos

-Sarginson made his début for Harlequins (now London Broncos) and scored a try in the 70-0 victory over Gateshead Thunder in the Challenge Cup match at Gateshead International Stadium on Friday 6 May 2011, and made his Super League début for Harlequins and scored two tries in the 18-26 defeat by Salford City Reds at The Willows, Salford on Friday 1 July 2011.
+Sarginson made his début for Harlequins (now London Broncos) and scored a try in the 70–0 victory over Gateshead Thunder in the Challenge Cup match at Gateshead International Stadium on Friday 6 May 2011, and made his Super League début for Harlequins and scored two tries in the 18–26 defeat by Salford City Reds at The Willows, Salford on Friday 1 July 2011.

-Sarginson was offered a four year contract by the London Broncos in 2012 but refused to sign the deal.
+Sarginson was offered a four-year contract by the London Broncos in 2012 but refused to sign the deal.
 After this he was injured on-and-off for the majority of his time in London and went on to play just 51 times for the capital Super League side, scoring 17 tries.
 On 18 October 2013, Wigan announced that they had signed the out-of-contract Sarginson for the 2014 and 2015 Super League seasons.